FruitbatM/explore-national-parks-of-japan/README.md

 Also, back to top arrow button ('arrow 2 top') will allow to easily navigate to the top of the page.

 ## Existing Features
+- Navigation Menu
-- Overlay navigation
+    - overlay full screen navigation
+    - fully responsive
 - Responsiveness

--

-to better improve the UX so that when the user clicks on a button the page moves to the relevant information in order to reduce the users scroll time.
+    - by using the mobile-first approach, the website will be built to be fully responsive.
 - Hero image
+    - an effective hero background image will be used to gain instant user attention.
 - Interactive
+    -
+    - bouncing arrow located at the bottom of hero image
+    - back to top arrow button will appear on the lower right of the page when the user starts to scroll down the page.
+    - buzz out social media icons when hover over
 - Social media
+    - social media icons will be located at the website's header to grab immediate users attention.
+    - allow users to find more information on national parks on the social media.
 - Google Maps API
+    - Used to show the ten most beautiful national parks

-- Google maps markers
+- Google Map markers
+    - used along side Google Maps API place functionality to pinpoint exact national park locations.
+    - info windows

 - OpenWeather API
+    -
 - Contact form
-    - Contact form is connected using EmailJS which allows users to send emails directly without using the server.
+    - contact form is connected using EmailJS which allows users to send emails directly without using the server.
     - SweetAlert2 was used to add an interactive custom modal popup window when a user submits a contact form.
+    - success or error message will display depending on if the user correctly or incorrectly uses the forms on the website.

 ## Future Implementation
 - Newsletter subscrption